amyvmiwei/miwei_temp/doc/markdown/hql/create-table.md

 The following column family options are supported:

   * `MAX_VERSIONS '=' int`
+  * `TIME_ORDER DESC`
   * `TTL '=' duration`
   * `COUNTER`

 Cells in a table are specified by not only a row key and a qualified column, but also a timestamp.
 This allows for essentially multiple timestamped version s of each cell.
-Cells are kept stored in reverse chronological order of timestamp and the `MAX_VERSIONS` allows you to specify that you only want to keep the n most recent versions of each cell.
+If TIME_ORDER is not specified (or set to ASC) then the Cells are kept stored in reverse chronological order of timestamp and the `MAX_VERSIONS` allows you to specify that you only want to keep the n most recent versions of each cell.
 Older versions are lazily garbage collected through the normal compaction process.
+If TIME_ORDER is DESC (descending) then the Cells are kept stored in chronological order.

 The `TTL` option allows you to specify that you only want to keep cell versions that fall within some time window in the immediate past.
 For example, you can